alex-spataru/QSimpleUpdater/Readme.md

 QSimpleUpdater is **free and open source [LGPL software](https://www.gnu.org/licenses/lgpl.html)**, which means that you can use it for both open source and proprietary applications.

+## Developer Documentation

+You can find the developer documentation for QSimpleUpdater [here](http://qsimpleupdater.sourceforge.net/doc/).

 ## Using QSimpleUpdater

 1. Copy the *QSimpleUpdater* folder in your "3rd-party" folder.